U-Shift/Transport-Demand-Modelling/1-MultipleLinearRegression.md

 > diference.

 > **Note:** The pairwise correlations that are crossed are statistically
-> insignificant.This means that pvalue \> 0.05, and you should not
+> insignificant.The null hypothesis is that correlation is zero.This
-> reject the null hypothesis.
-The null hypothesis is that correlation is
+> means that you should reject the null hypothesis only when pvalue \<
-> zero.
+> 0.05.

-Therefore, take a look at this example and see for yourself:
+Therefore, take a look at this example and check the pvalue of a crossed pair correlation:

 ``` r
 cor.test(df$AHS, df$SI)